sirius-ms/sirius-client-openAPI/client-api_r/generated/README.md

-# R API client for Rsirius
+# R API client for RSirius

 REST API that provides the full functionality of SIRIUS and its web services as background service.
 It is intended as entry-point for scripting languages and software integration SDKs.This API is exposed by SIRIUS 6